-UNITS WITHOUT THRU-BASE CONNECTIONS
+UNITS WITHOUT THRU-BASE CONNECTIONS (ELECTRICAL CONNECTIONS)

 1. Install power wiring conduit through side panel openings.
 Install conduit between disconnect and control box.
-2. Install power lines to terminal connections as shown in Fig. 18.
+2. Install power lines to terminal connections as shown in Fig. 18 on page 13.

 Voltage to compressor terminals during operation must be within voltage range indicated on unit nameplate.
 On 3-phase units, voltages between phases must be balanced within 2% and the current within 10%.
-Use the following formula to determine the percent of voltage imbalance.
+Use the formula shown in the example below to determine the percent of voltage imbalance.
 Operation on improper line voltage or excessive phase imbalance constitutes abuse and may cause damage to electrical components.
 Such operation would invalidate any applicable Carrier warranty.